jbhannah/jbhannah.net/src/articles/2016-08-28-carrierwave-concerns.md

 because its mountable uploader classes go nicely with my preference of keeping classes small and compartmentalized.
-Unfortunately, one thing that gets in the way of that is poor support for base uploaders, where (for example) attempting to [override the storage directory][] for a subclassed uploader won't work in every case, or [enabling or disabling processing per uploader][].
-My preferred solution to this problem is to fake it using [`ruby›ActiveSupport::Concern`][] modules, which even allows you to stack "base uploaders" as deep as you want.
+Unfortunately, one thing that gets in the way of that is poor support for base uploaders, where (for example) attempting to [override the storage directory][] for a subclassed uploader won’t work in every case, or [enabling or disabling processing per uploader][].
+My preferred solution to this problem is to fake it using [`ruby›ActiveSupport::Concern`][] modules, which even allows you to stack “base uploaders” as deep as you want.

 ## Base Uploader

-Let's start at the bottom with the `ruby›Uploadable` module.
+Let’s start at the bottom with the `ruby›Uploadable` module.
 Generate it as a CarrierWave uploader with:

 ```bash
 bin/rails g uploader uploadable
 ```

-Then move it into `app/uploaders/concerns` (you'll have to create this directory), rename it to `uploadable.rb`, and change it from a `ruby›class` to a `ruby›module` that `ruby›extend`s `ruby›ActiveSupport::Concern`[^raise]:
+Then move it into `app/uploaders/concerns` (you’ll have to create this directory), rename it to `uploadable.rb`, and change it from a `ruby›class` to a `ruby›module` that `ruby›extend`s `ruby›ActiveSupport::Concern`[^raise]: